matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 A user's master key could allow an attacker to impersonate that user to other users, or other users to that user.
 Thus clients must ensure that the private part of the master key is treated securely.
-If clients do not have a secure means of storing the master key (such as an secret storage system provided by the operating system), then clients must not store the private part.
+If clients do not have a secure means of storing the master key (such as a secret storage system provided by the operating system), then clients must not store the private part.
 If a user changes their master key, clients of users that they communicate with must notify their users about the change.